ChronoFare/Music_Therapy_FYP/CV.md

 - Sharpened my core skills (e.g. leadership) to be more effective as an individual and in teams.

 ## On The Side
-- Volunteered at Willing Hearts, a secular, non-affiliated charity, to
+- Volunteered at Willing Hearts, a secular, non-affiliated charity, to prepare and distrubute daily meals to the less fortunate.
 - Designed, organised, and coordinated sale of course shirt (Aerospace Electronics) with exceeding sales of more than 400 shirts sold.

 ## Languages